Bone cement implantation syndrome

 Surgical approach (where BCIS occurs)

-• Most commonly during cemented hip hemiarthroplasty for fractured neck of femur; also cemented THR/TKR, revision arthroplasty, vertebroplasty/kyphoplasty
+• Most commonly during cemented hip hemiarthroplasty for fractured neck of femur, also cemented THR/TKR, revision arthroplasty, vertebroplasty/kyphoplasty

 • Key surgical steps associated with BCIS risk